Tiberiu02/mandelbrot-js/README.md

 ### Adaptive Performance

-A frame-time EMA tracks rendering cost.
-When intensive frames consistently run below 20 fps, `tilesPerFrame` is scaled down; above 45 fps it scales back up, keeping the renderer responsive across a wide range of hardware.
+Tile rendering is paused while the user is panning or zooming, keeping interaction smooth.
+When the view is stationary, a frame-time EMA tracks rendering cost and continuously adjusts `tilesPerFrame` — scaling down when the GPU is under pressure and back up when headroom allows, keeping throughput close to the hardware's sustainable limit.

 ### Stack